FerranMontoliu/LeetCode/README.md

 ## Important information
 The problems solved in this repository are not mine, they are extracted from [LeetCode](https://leetcode.com/problemset/all/).

-This repository has nothing to do with the official site or the official solutions and the solutions that I programmed, although they are correct, they may not be the most optimal regarding space and/or temporal complexity.
+This repository has nothing to do with the official site or the official solutions and the solutions that I programmed, although they are correct, they may not be the most optimal regarding space and/or time complexity.

 All solutions are written, compiled and executed in Java.